eaglewarrior/NLP_CODES_PROJECTS/README.md

 Practical projects:
 1) Twitter Sentiment analysis in python

+2) Topic modelling on product reviews and interpreting the results

-2) Building a "fake news" classifier (Comming soon...)
+3) Building a "fake news" classifier (Comming soon...)